Ramadevarabetta Vulture Sanctuary

 Ramadevarabetta Vulture Sanctuary is a bird sanctuary in Karnataka India, aimed for the protection of vultures.
 Established in 2012, it is the first Vulture Sanctuary in India.
 Of the nine vulture species found in India, three species, long-billed, Egyptian and white-backed vultures are found here.
 In 2018, Indian government tagged an area of 1.30 meters to 1.80 km from the boundary of the sanctuary as an eco-sensitive zone (ESZ).
 The total area of the eco-sensitive zone is 7.08 sqkm.

 History

 Vultures have long been found in the hills of Ramanagara.
-Environmentalists and bird watchers started campaigning for the area to be declared a sanctuary as the number of eagles has dropped alarmingly.
+Environmentalists and bird watchers started campaigning for the area to be declared a sanctuary as the number of vultures has dropped alarmingly.
 As a result, Ramadevarabetta Vulture Sanctuary was officially established in 2012.
 It is the first and only Vulture Sanctuary in India.

 Description

 Ramadevarabetta Vulture Sanctuary is a bird sanctuary located in Ramanagara, Ramanagara district, Karnataka, India.
 It is located within the area of proposed Sholay theme park.
 The sanctuary covers an area of 3.4641 sqkm.